410-dev/Macintosh-Packager/README.md

 ~~FOR Linux: ~~
 ~~```curl -Ls https://raw.githubusercontent.com/HTTP410GONE/MacintoshPackager/master/net-linux-live -o ~/netlive; chmod +x ~/netlive; sudo ~/netlive```~~
 Linux is no longer supported.
 Final release of Linux Support is 5.3 Duo.

+macOS Live Installer will no loger install the latest version directly (Live installer will not be updated).
+The command will automatically run upgrading tool.

 ## MPACK repo